sturdyfi/sturdy-contracts/README.md

 # Sturdy
 Sturdy is building a DeFi lending protocol.
-You can find the overview of the protocol [here](https://docs.google.com/document/d/13ynB4h0dmeEoSkbGe0qpF3Umu6p0ROpXvwdbuk278TA/edit?usp=sharing).
+You can find an overview of the protocol [here](https://docs.google.com/document/d/13ynB4h0dmeEoSkbGe0qpF3Umu6p0ROpXvwdbuk278TA/edit?usp=sharing).
 In summary, we want users to be able to deposit ETH as collateral, which we convert to stETH.
 The yield from stETH rebasing is automatically distributed to depositors.
 The only collateral will be ETH / stETH and the only assets that can be deposited or borrowed will be USDC, Tether, and DAI.

  Our current changes to Aave (starting from commit ca49e619742739036ef3515c00e3365e412faa00) have been:
 - Removed all assets except USDC, Tether, and DAI